MJ Melendez Player Props: Royals vs. Twins

 MJ Melendez At The Plate

-- Melendez is batting .175 with four doubles, a triple, two home runs and 11 walks.
+- Melendez has four doubles, a triple, two home runs and 11 walks while batting .167.

-- In 22 games played this season, he has gone deep in two of them.
+- In 24 games played this season, he has homered in two of them.

-- In six games this year (27.3%), Melendez has picked up an RBI, and in three of those games (13.6%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 25.0% of his games this year, Melendez has picked up at least one RBI.
+In three of those games (12.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.